akashpatel236/akashpatel236.github.io/readme.txt

-This website provides professional experience & Education background brief as well.
+This website provides my professional experience & Education background details.
 Please do not use code/data to publish on any site/internet.
 Legal action would be taken for misuse of information.